Debt settlement: Advantages

 Settlement companies generally package their settlements into a larger bulk settlement with the creditor for 15–60% of the existing balances.
 The debt settlement companies typically have built up a relationship during their normal business practices with the credit card companies and can come to a settlement agreement quicker and at a more favorable rate than a debtor acting on their own.
-During the global financial crisis of 2008, more and more credit card companies were willing to settle existing credit card debts rather than add to their already large written off bad debt.
+During the 2008 financial crisis, more credit card companies were willing to settle existing credit card debts rather than add to their already large written off bad debt.
 Legal action can be taken against the creditor if they violate the FDCP act.
 A good settlement company works with their clients to protect them.
 Debtors can be sued by creditors seeking to recover debts and interest.
 This can be avoided by using companies with good standings and practices that protect consumers from these procedures.
-A good debt settlement company will handle calls from the credit card companies, nor the collection agencies.
+A good debt settlement company will handle calls from the credit card companies, and from collection agencies.
 Calls will slow down as the settlement company makes contact with the creditors.
 Good settlement companies will arrange monthly update calls, establish a plan where the debtor can miss a payment or two, or finish the plan six months earlier if consistent with all monthly payments.
+The main advantage is to delegate a third party, who is not emotionally involved, to negotiate on the debtors behalf.